UnUsuarioMas67/landing-page-streaming-service/README.md

-# landing-page-servicio-streaming
+# landing-page-streaming-service

-Landing page de una plataforma de streaming hecho con HTML, CSS y JavaScript
+Landing page of a streaming platform made with HTML, CSS & JavaScript.

 ## TODO